MicrosoftDocs/CortanaSkillsKit/docs/skills/building-hybrid-user-interfaces.md

 Refining the search result is usually the best way to optimize the user’s time.

 *Use case: A user wants to know what international holidays might affect a product launch.*
-*You could forward the user to a web page with a table of holidays, or you could focus on the answer, as shown below.*
+*On the desktop, you might forward the user to a web page that displays a table of holidays.
+For Cortana, it's better if you focus on the answer, as shown below.*

 >**User:** What holidays are within 30 days of July 15?
 >**MySkill:** There are 12 international holidays within 30 days of July 15.
-Would you like me to list them, review by country, or review by type of holiday?
+Would you like me to list them all, review them by country, or review by type of holiday?
 >**User:** What are the US holidays?
 >**MySkill:** July 4 is Independence Day in the United States.
-It is a national statutory holiday.
+It is a statutory national holiday.